DreadGod96/CPSC3720TigerTix/TigerTix/backend/README.md

 ```txt
 GEMINI_API_KEY=...
 ```
-- Replace ...s with the api key
+- Replace ...'s with the api key